-- Lay your sock flat, and measure 7 inches from the open end of the sock.
+- Lay your sock flat.
+Measure 7 inches from the open end of the sock.
 Cut your sock at that measurement so that you have a fabric tube that is 7 inches long.

-- Turn the sock inside out and tie one end firmly closed with a piece of jute string.
+- Turn the sock inside out.
+Then tie one end firmly closed with a piece of jute string.

-- Turn the sock right side out again and stuff with fiberfill to make a roundish shape that is full but not too firmly packed (leave 1.5-2 inches unstuffed).
+- Turn the sock right side out again.
+Stuff it with fiberfill to make a roundish shape that is full but not too firmly packed (leave 1.5-2 inches unstuffed).

-- Take the spool of jute/twine and tie the open end shut tightly leaving about 1.5 inches of sock above the closure for the stem.
-Knot the twine and put a tiny dab of hot glue on the knot to hold in place (do not cut the twine from the spool, as you will continue to use more to make the stem).
+- Take the spool of jute/twine and tie the open end shut tightly.
+Leave about 1.5 inches of sock above the closure for the stem.
+Knot the twine and put a tiny dab of hot glue on the knot to hold in place.
+(Do not cut the twine from the spool, as you will continue to use more to make the stem).

 MAKE THE STEM

-- To finish the stem, add hot glue to the very end of the stem and carefully (do not burn yourself) spiral the thread from the outside in to cover the tip of the stem and finally snip the spool free.
+- To finish the stem, add hot glue to the very end of the stem and carefully (do not burn yourself) spiral the thread from the outside in to cover the tip of the stem.
+Finally snip the spool free.